Said Bahaji: Aftermath of the attacks

 He and Ramzi bin al-Shibh were charged with 5,000 counts of murder by German officials.
 Bin al-Shibh was arrested on 11 September 2002, but Bahaji was still at large at the time.

+It is reported that Bahaji's leg was injured in fighting with Coalition forces in Afghanistan in late 2001.
+In the following years, it was reported that Bahaji was working for As-Sahab, the media wing of al-Qaeda.

 During the October 2009, Pakistan military operation against terrorists in South Waziristan, his German passport was found in a captured militant town.
 This region, part of the tribal areas, had become a sanctuary for al-Qaeda and other jihadist groups following the collapse of the Taliban regime in Afghanistan in late 2001.

-In mid-2010, Bahaji reunited with Ahmad Wali Sidiqi and Naamen Meziche, longtime acquaintances from Hamburg.
+In mid-2010, Bahaji reportedly reunited with Naamen Meziche, a longtime acquaintance from Hamburg.
 According to Der Spiegel, the meeting was described as a joyful gathering of old veterans.
+In the same meeting Bahaji met with Ahmad Wali Sidiqi, who was implicated in the 2010 European terror plot.
+During interrogation by German and American intelligence at Bagram Airfield in Afghanistan, Sidiqi revealed that Bahaji was walking with a limp, likely from the leg injury sustained in fighting.

 Death

 In August 2017, the Associated Press reported that al-Qaeda leader Ayman al-Zawahiri announced in an audio message that Bahaji (referring to him by his alias "Zuhayr al-Maghrebi") had died but did not say when or how he died.
 In a list published by the United Nations Security Council of people and entities against whom there are sanctions, Bahaji is said to be "reportedly deceased in September 2013 in the Afghanistan/Pakistan border area."

 However, the German BKA still maintains an active wanted notice for Bahaji, which was last updated in June 2024.